 Rain, snowmelt, storms, or sediment; there are lots of reasons why lake water can get muddy.
 But if you are using the right lures and colors, then stained water will not prevent you from catching lots of bass!

 Slightly bigger lures that make noise and vibrate are your number one choice for bass in muddy water.
 When it comes to the right lure colors, blue, black, and white are catching far more bass than other colors do in such conditions.

-These findings are based on extensive research and the answers of hundreds of largemouth bass fishermen, whom I have asked for their best lure and color picks for bass in muddy water.
+These findings are based on extensive research and the answers of hundreds of largemouth bass anglers, whom I have asked for their best lure and color picks for bass in muddy water.
 Read all about their expert tips in this article!

 Best Lures for Largemouth Bass in Muddy Water

 As visibility is lower in muddy water, bass will have a harder time seeing clearly and rely more on their lateral line.
 Hence, you should choose lures that: